jat96654/JustinProject/README.md

 # Problem Description
-I designed a data model for a "fake" local coffee shop named "Athens Cafe" where we strive to improve order processing, inventory tracking, employee management, and customer retention.
+I designed a data model for a "fake" local coffee shop named "Athens Cafe" striving to improve order processing, inventory tracking, employee management, and customer retention.
 As we all know, a coffee shop offers a variety of coffee beverages - ranging from classic coffee to special lattes and cold brews - as well as coffee beans, freshly baked pastries, and branded merchandise such as mugs and tote bags.
 Customers have the opportunity to place orders in-store, where they can interact with baristas and employees in our cafe.
 As an incentive, the coffee shop offers discounts on select items to encourage customers to return.